 By doing this, we are fulfilling our objective: telling the world more about the world, its peoples and cultures and checking our other mission statements:

 - Build a network of travellers and travel enthusiasts

 - Help and assist travellers, or other writers interested in travel and travel writing

 - Improve the level of travel writing consciousness of Africans

 - Improve the level of discussion around travel writing.

 The journal is co-founded and published by two individuals who came together over their passion for travel writing and in response to a need for a well oriented travel journal:

-Rebecca Jones is a Lecturer in the Department of African Studies and Anthropology, University of Birmingham.
-She has a PhD in African Studies from the University of Birmingham, where she researched the history of Nigerian travel writing in Yoruba and English.
+Rebecca Jones has taught at the Department of African Studies and Anthropology, University of Birmingham.
+She has a PhD in African Studies from the University of Birmingham, where she researched the history of Nigerian travel writing in Yoruba and English and later published At the Crossroads: Nigerian Travel Writing and Literary Culture in Yoruba and English (BoydellandBrewer: 2019).
 She is an editor of AfricaInWords, and has long experience in editing and curating writing.